-Indication Imaging Study Carcinoid tumors of lung or thymus CT Chest with contrast (CPT[®] 71260) or CT Chest without contrast (CPT[®] 71250) once at 3 to 12 months post resection and then annually for 3 years and then every 2 years up to year 10 Unresected primary tumors being monitored with observation alone CT Chest with contrast (CPT[®] 71260) or CT Chest without contrast (CPT[®] 71250) once at 3 to 12 months from initial diagnosis then annually for 3 years and then every 2 years up to year 10 Measurable metastatic disease on maintenance treatment or off therapy CT of involved body area no more frequently than every 3 months
+Indication Imaging Study Carcinoid tumors of lung or thymus CT Chest with contrast (CPT® 71260) or CT Chest without contrast (CPT® 71250) and CT Abdomen with contrast (CPT® 74160) once at 3 to 12 months post resection and then annually up to year 10 Unresected primary tumors being monitored with observation alone CT Chest with contrast (CPT® 71260) or CT Chest without contrast (CPT® 71250) and CT Abdomen with contrast (CPT® 74160) once at 3 to 12 months from initial diagnosis then annually up to year 10 Asymptomatic lung or thymus distant metastasis on observation alone Every 3 months for 1 year, and then every 6 months: CT Chest with contrast (CPT® 71260) or CT Chest without contrast (CPT® 71250) CT Abdomen and Pelvis with contrast (CPT® 74178) or MRI Abdomen (CPT® 74183) and MRI Pelvis (CPT® 72197) without and with contrast Measurable metastatic disease on maintenance treatment or off therapy CT Chest with contrast (CPT® 71260) CT of involved body area no more frequently than every 3 months

 For carcinoid tumors of the lung or thymus, prognosis varies.
-In typical lung carcinoid, 5-year and 10-year overall survival (OS) is approximately 81-96% and 74-91% respectively for both node negative or node positive disease.
+In typical lung carcinoid, 5-year and 10-year overall survival (OS) is approximately 81-96% and 74-91% respectively for both node negative and node positive disease.
 With atypical histology, 5-year OS is 82-90% in node negative disease and 58-71% in node positive disease.
-Thymic carcinoid 5-year OS is < 50%.
+Thymic carcinoid 5-year OS is <50%.
 Due to lack of long-term follow-up imaging studies, it is recommended to minimize risk of radiation exposure using CT or MRI.
 In individuals with resected disease, CT Chest 3-12 months post resection and then annually for up to 3 years then every 2 years up to year 10.
-Unresected primary tumors on observation follow a similar schedule with CT Chest 3-12 months from initial diagnosis and then annually for up to 3 years then every 2 years up to years up to year 10.
-Measurable metastatic disease on maintenance therapy or observation undergo CT of involved body area no more frequently than every 3 months.
+Unresected primary tumors on observation follow a similar schedule with CT Chest 3-12 months from initial diagnosis and then annually for up to 3 years then every 2 years up to year 10.
+Measurable metastatic disease on maintenance therapy or observation undergoes CT of involved body area no more frequently than every 3 months.
 After 10 years, surveillance should be as clinically indicated.